 Previously, it was believed that a disruption in oxygen to an infant’s brain, or Hypoxic Ischemic Encephalopathy (HIE), was the leading cause of cerebral palsy.
 Doctors and researchers now believe that malformation of the brain, abnormal brain development, and brain injuries are more common causes.

 Cerebral palsy is typically diagnosable by age two or age three, when the child is expected to hit certain developmental milestones.
 While it is not a progressive disorder, it cannot be cured.
-Cerebral palsy is only treatable, and treatment is eternally costly.
+Cerebral palsy is only treatable, and treatment can be costly.

 Cerebral palsy is categorized into two types: spastic and non-spastic.
 In some instances, a child won’t fall into either of these categories.
 This is referred to as mixed cerebral palsy.
 Types of cerebral palsy are as follows: